userrails/userrails_bkp.github.io/_posts/2018-04-21-introduction-ruby-on-rails.markdown

   View

   View layer is the presentation layer which is used to return relevant HTML to be rendered on the users browser.
+  ActionView is the View in Rails MVC which is a part of ActionPack library.

   Controller

   The controller interacts with the model to retrieve and store data.
 The retrived data from model will pass to the view.
 The view returns the resulting HTML to the controller and the controller send this back to the users browser.
+  ActionController is the controller in MVC which handles browser request and acts as channel between Model and View.
+This is a part of ActionPack library.

 - DRY - Don't Repeat Yourself